A

 Everybody

-gathered round me.
+gathered around me.
 Sully got sucked back into this eager crowd.
-They all wanted
+They all

-sort of kept to himself: he never played marbles for keeps, or risked a
+see, Mallo sort of kept to himself: he never played marbles for keeps, or

-football card in a game of nearest against the wall.
-And he kicked ball
+risked a football card in a game of nearest against the wall.
+And he

-like he wanted to use both feet at the same time.
-It wasn't that nobody liked
+kicked ball like he wanted to use both feet at the same time.
+It wasn’t that

-him; it was just that he'd stumbled into all these stories: he still mixed-in
+nobody liked him; it was just that he’d stumbled into all these stories: he

-his dinner; he had a tendency to smell his own armpit; he could do strange
+still mixed-in his dinner; he had a tendency to smell his own armpit; he could

-things with sandwich spread.
-Then there was those big chunks of dry skin he
+do strange things with sandwich spread.
+Then there was those big chunks of dry

-collected, dyed and used as goldfish food.
-Kids really only wanted him around
+skin he collected, dyed and used as goldfish food.
+Kids really only wanted him

 anyway.

-went to the same school though, across the water in Firhouse.
-We walked there
+and me went to the same school though, across the water in Firhouse.
+We walked

-and back together, and it was during these walks that he had confided in me his
+there and back together, and it was during these walks that he had confided in

-secret work on the time machine, and his plan to accelerate into the future.
+me his secret work on the time machine, and his plan to accelerate into the

-clue where he is, I said, and reminded everybody of the time Mallo had
+haven’t a clue where he is,' I said, and reminded everybody of the time Mallo

 hiding under his bed with twenty-five curly-wurlies, six bottles of coke, some